hgrosselindemann/docker-jlab/README.md

   - Environment variables:
     - Variable to workdir then Value to /work

 ncview is not working on windows because of display forwarding issues between the linux subsystem and the windows display.
-I couldn't bother trying to solve that, sorry.
+I didn't bother trying to solve that, sorry.